rdkcentral/xts_core/docs/test_documentation.md

 Expected Result:

-- The request is sent to http://allocator-server/update_slot with updated fields.
+- The request is sent to http://allocator-server/update_slot with payload { "slot_id": 123, "platform": "windows"}

 - The response confirms slot update.